olegakbarov/betbot-clj/README.md

 ##### Events API

 1. Store `events` in db

-2. Possibly store today's `events` in redis (hi-availablity, lol)
+1. Provide CRUD on `events`

-3. Provide CRUD on `events`
+1. Possibly store today's `events` in redis (hi-availablity, lol)

 ##### Bet API + engine

 1. Store `bets` in db

-2. Provide CRUD on bets
+1. Provide CRUD on bets

-3. Possibly store ending today `bets` in redis
+1. Possibly store ending today `bets` in redis

-4. Handle *happened* events — update state and initalize push to users
+1. Handle *happened* events — update state and initalize push to users

 ##### Bot

 1. Provide available categories and events to user (via command)

-2. Take bets on event
+1. Take bets on event

-3. Inform about result after event has happened
+1. Inform about result after event has happened

-4. Provide mechanism to create custom bets
+1. Provide mechanism to create custom bets

 ##### Scraper

 1. Scrape 3rth party API's every *some* time and fetch data about upcoming events

-2. Compare new data with existing and update if needed
+1. Compare new data with existing and update if needed